 FatherTopics™: 3 Popular Questions When Working With Fathers

-This is a blog post by NFI Senior Director, Program Support Services, Michael Yudt.
+This is a blog post by past NFI Senior Director, Program Support Services, Michael Yudt.
 If you would like to guest blog for us please email us.

 At NFI we recieve many questions asking how organizations can better reach and help the fathers going through our fatherhood programs they run.
 The following are three popular - but tough - questions that are important to wrestle with as individuals and organizations seek to provide greater support to fathers and their respective families.